cmdr2/ec2-runner/README.md

+# ec2-runner

 Remote runner code for a lambda-like experience, for running code on EC2 instances.
 Good for running GPU stuff without owning an expensive GPU.

+Designed for programming -> deploying and running on EC2 -> analyzing the results -> and returning to programming some more, with as little overhead in the programming feedback loop.

-Note: this is really hardcoded for a specific project, but can be generalized.
+**Note:** this is really hardcoded for a specific project, but can be generalized.

 ### Overhead for each task run:
 - 3 min overhead for the first task in a session (for starting a new instance)